 Plus, magnesium falls just behind iron and aluminum as the most commonly used structural metal.
 It has been used to construct everything from aircrafts to automobiles to electronics and more.

-Interestingly enough, despite how widespread magnesium is, its pure form is not found in nature as it readily reacts with other elements.
+Interestingly enough, despite how widespread it is, its pure form is not found in nature as it readily reacts with other elements.

 If you’re getting your magnesium from food sources, you don’t need to worry about any magnesium side effects from eating too much.
 Excess magnesium from food is simply filtered by the kidneys and excreted through the urine.

 High doses of magnesium supplements, on the other hand, can cause adverse side effects like diarrhea, nausea and abdominal cramping.
 Extremely high doses can lead to a magnesium overdose and magnesium toxicity.
 The tolerable upper intake level for supplemental magnesium is 350 milligrams per day for those above the age of nine.
 Stick to the recommended magnesium dosage to sidestep negative effects on health.

 Supplemental magnesium may also have some interactions with certain types of medications.
-Magnesium can attach to tetracyclines, a type of antibiotic, and decrease their effectiveness.
+It can attach to tetracyclines, a type of antibiotic, and decrease their effectiveness.
 Take these antibiotics at least two hours before or four to six hours after a magnesium-containing supplement.

 Magnesium supplements may also lower blood pressure and relax the muscles.
 If you’re taking a medication for high blood pressure or a muscle relaxant, talk to your doctor before taking a magnesium supplement as it may alter the effects of these medications.

 - Magnesium is an important mineral involved in many aspects of health.
 Low levels have been linked to several conditions, such as Alzheimer’s, heart disease and diabetes.

 - There are plenty of magnesium-rich foods to help you meet your daily needs.
-There is a good amount of magnesium in spinach, Swiss chard, dark chocolate, pumpkin seeds and more.
+There is a good amount of dietary magnesium in spinach, Swiss chard, dark chocolate, pumpkin seeds and more.

-- Getting enough magnesium in your diet from magnesium food sources may come with a host of health benefits, from alleviating symptoms of PMS to fighting depression and improving sleep quality.
+- Getting enough dietary magnesium in your diet from magnesium food sources may come with a host of health benefits, from alleviating symptoms of PMS to fighting depression and improving sleep quality.